techdeck891/YellowWindSageSudokuProjectCS2308SPRING2025/Readme.md

 5. Did this project challenge and motivate you?
 We would appreciate your feedback on your experience.
 Feel free to share what you learned, what aspects of the project you found most engaging or challenging, and any suggestions you have for improving future projects.
 Your insights are valuable in helping us enhance future learning experiences.

 This project did challenge us to some degree; however, there was very minimal actual coding required.
-We feel that it would be more beneficial for collaboration and learning if there was more to work on for the project.
+We feel that it would be more beneficial for collaboration and learning if there was more actual code to work on for the project.
 There was not enough coding work to evenly and easily split up among our three group members.